Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/14-ReplicaSets.md

 # ReplicaSets
   - Take me to [Video Tutorial](https://kodekloud.com/topic/replicasets/)

+Here's a summary of the article on Kubernetes Controllers, specifically focusing on the Replication Controller and Replica Set:

+- **Controllers in Kubernetes** are processes that monitor Kubernetes objects and respond accordingly, serving as the brain behind Kubernetes operations.
+- **Replication Controller** helps run multiple instances of a single pod in a Kubernetes cluster, ensuring high availability.
+  - It creates and maintains a specified number of pods, even if it's just one or hundreds, for reliability.
+  - It can automatically bring up a new pod if the existing one fails.
+  - Helps balance the load across multiple pods by creating additional replicas.
+- **Replica Set** is similar to a Replication Controller but is the newer technology.
+  - Uses the `apps/v1` API version.
+  - Includes a `selector` property to identify which pods it manages, useful for monitoring existing pods.
+  - Can manage pods not created as part of its creation.
+- **Creating a Replication Controller or Replica Set** involves defining a YAML file with sections for `API version`, `kind`, `metadata`, and `spec`.
+  - `Metadata` includes the name and labels for identification.
+  - `Spec` includes a `template` section providing the pod template to be used.
+  - Replication Controller also needs a `replicas` property to specify the number of replicas.
+  - Replica Set requires a `selector` section to match labels on existing pods.
+- **Scaling** a Replica Set involves updating the `replicas` field in the YAML file and using `kubectl replace` or `kubectl scale` commands.
+  - `kubectl create` is used to create the Replication Controller or Replica Set from the YAML file.
+  - `kubectl get` to see the list of created Replication Controllers or Replica Sets.
+  - `kubectl delete` to remove a Replication Controller or Replica Set.
+  - `kubectl replace` to update an existing Replication Controller or Replica Set.
+  - `kubectl scale` to scale the Replica Set, specifying the desired number of replicas.
+- **Labels and Selectors** are crucial for Controllers to identify which pods to manage.
+  - Labels help in filtering and identifying pods.
+  - Selectors specify which pods a Replica Set should monitor, even if they were created before the Replica Set.

+Understanding these concepts and commands helps in managing the deployment, scaling, and monitoring of applications in Kubernetes effectively.

 In this section, we will take a look at the below
 - Replication Controller
 - ReplicaSet